 The Bollenstreek is where you should go if you want to see the world-renowned Dutch flowers with your own eyes.
 This is the area where tulip farmers grow their flowers, yielding beautiful vistas every spring and summer.

-Kop van Noord-Holland is another region where you can find the famous colorful fields.
+Kop van Noord-Holland is another region where you can find the famous colourful fields.
 It is also home to the world’s biggest single flower bulb field.
 More info on Bulb Flowers in Kop van Noord-Holland, especially the town Zijpe, you find on this website.

 The country is not really known for its nature, but you’ll be surprised to know that there are some amazing nature reserves.